donaldthai/doge-companion-chrome-extension/README.md

 To add new quotes for the Doge companion to say, just add a text on a new line in the text area on the options page.

-Doge will say the quotes randomly!
+Doge will say the quotes randomly when clicked on!

 # SMASH Likes
 The Doge companion can like multiple posts under a topic on thebitcoin.pub site.